Table of Contents

 - 19 years or more but less than 20 years (.80).

 - 20 or more years: the court, in its discretion, shall order maintenance for a period equal to the length of the marriage or for an indefinite term.

 To illustrate how a Maintenance award would be calculated using the statutory formula, let’s use a scenario where the husband and wife’s combined annual gross income is $140,000 and they have been married for 11 years.

 According to this formula, the husband would be awarded $22,000 a year in Maintenance, and the $22,000 is not more than 40% of the combined annual gross income.
 If the maintenance award were more than the 40% then the award will be decreased in order to comply with the 40% statutory amount.

 To calculate the duration of Maintenance using the duration formula: (11 years) x (.48) = 5.28

 In this scenario the husband will be awarded: $22,000 per year for 5.28 years.

-The divorce and spousal legal support is intricate and personalized.
-The Anderson & Boback attorneys are skilled in all facets to divorce and family law.
-Contact Kimberly J. Anderson about this topic or related maintenance questions.
+Divorce and spousal legal support are intricate and personalized.
+The Anderson & Boback divorce attorneys in Chicago are skilled in all facets of divorce and family law.
+Contact us today to learn more about this topic or related maintenance questions.